williambeach/library/README.md

 such as node and therefore cannot hold memory and accounts, thus a couple of button options are superficial.

+Initially I used JavaScript to create the form for adding a book, but decided to reduce lines of code by creating form with html and using js to hide/show.

 Also, book cover pictures use a url in the form for this same reason, we can't store new images on a server with this project.

 Main content background image by Ricardo Esquivel: https://www.pexels.com/photo/books-filed-neatly-on-shelves-1907785/